 The front side is very flat and pretty forgiving.
 The fairways are very wide and the greens are big.
 There are some big nasty bunkers peppered around the holes, but they are not super hard to avoid if you are at all on your game.
 As long as you stay out of the bunkers and the desert areas, the course doesn’t have too much bite.
 The scenery is great with the red rocks and mountains in every direction.

 Then the back nine is where things get interesting.
 Holes 11-15 are where the memories are made at Sand Hollow.
 That’s what they tell you in the pro shop and it is certainly true.
 These holes are built along the edge of some dramatic red rock cliffs and formations, creating a spectacular setting for one of the best stretches of golf holes you’ll find anywhere.
 It culminates in the signature par-3 15th hole, which is just a great looking hole along the edge of the hillside.
 Not much room for error here, so just enjoy the view and hope for the best!

 Once you get to holes 16-18, it gets a bit disappointing after playing such an incredible few holes.
 These holes are flat and wide open again with not too much drama.
 They are nice layouts, just a bit of a letdown after 11-15.
 My opinion is that without those most dramatic holes, this would be an average layout at best, benefiting only from its location in such a beautiful locale in the St. George area.

 The course was in really nice shape.
-Greens were smooth and medium fast.
-Fairways and rough were green and lush.
-Fairways great to hit off of, but turf is thinner than it looks with the red sand/clay foundation underneath.
+The greens were smooth and medium fast.
+The fairways and rough were green and lush.
+The fairways great to hit off of, but the turf was thinner than it looked with the red sand/clay foundation underneath.
 All in all, this is a first class resort course with a stretch of holes worth checking out for yourself.

 Some pictures from The Golf Course at Sand Hollow Resort (Championship Course) (5/12/12):